 Not to get all semantic about it, but what I mean is that if you want to be merely “provocative” then you can sit around and brainstorm things you can do to be deliberately provocative and offensive or shocking or whatever…

-OR if you would rather actually drive action, and thereby be seen as provocative, challenging, arresting…
+But maybe you would rather actually drive ACTION, and thereby be seen as provocative, challenging, arresting FOR REAL…

 Words are weapons and we aren't just here to brandish and rattle them threateningly.
 We want to slap and jab and poke people.

 We want to make the past an insult.
 Make the present unbearable.
 And make the future into a nightmare from which the only escape is ACTION.
 Action that YOU prescribe.